Meet Our Staff

 Dr. Amy went to the University of Minnesota and had not yet decided on her career path when she took a job testing the hearing in chinchillas in a hearing research lab.
 The ear of a chinchilla is very similar to the human ear.
 It was then that she decided she wanted to learn more about how we hear.

 She was awarded her Bachelor of Science Degree in Communication Disorders in 1987 from the University of Minnesota and went on to acquire her Master’s Degree in Audiology, also from the University of Minnesota, in 1989.
 She spent about 5 years dispensing hearing aids for Mayo Medical Ventures in Rochester, MN and many years after that working in private practice.
-Amy’s doctorate degree in Audiology came from the Arizona School of Health Sciences in the spring of 2010.
-Now with over 25 years of experience, she is confident she can help you hear better.

 Dr. Amy Swain is a member of the Minnesota Academy of Audiology as well as a fellow member of the American Academy of Audiology and a fellow of the Academy of Dispensing Audiologists.
 Her hearing centers are also members of the Better Business Bureau.